Denied Critical Illness Payment? Call our Hamilton Lawyers today. We serve Province-Wide.

 Unfortunately, many critical illness insurance carries deny their policy holders claims in times of need.
 Many insurance carriers deny claims on based on misrepresentation.
 For example when you apply for critical illness insurance, you have a duty to disclose any material facts asked for by an insurer on your critical illness application form or paramedical form used to provide further evidence of insurability to the insured’s underwriters.
 An example of this could be a recent claim where a woman claimed payments under her critical illness policy after developing breast cancer.
 The insurance company scrutinized her pre-diagnosis medical records and found that her doctor had mentioned “the lumpy breasts” on several occasions.
 The doctor drew pictures of her breasts.
 The insurance denied critical illness payments based on the doctors clinical entries.
 Eventually cases resolved in favor of the insured woman but this is a perfect example of how a critical illness policy can be denied based on disclosure issues.
 Critical illness claims are also denied based on exclusionary clauses that insurance companies tend to relay on as well as arguments that you as an insured policy holder do not suffer from a critical illness as defined in the policy.
 If you’ve been denied a critical illness payment, it’s important that you speak to a lawyer that specializes in critical illness insurance right away.

-Being denied critical illness benefits at time of need can be devastating to policy holder.
-Reasonable denials or unreasonable delay in payment could cause a significant heightened anxiety, stress, panic and financial ruin for many individuals or families.
-If you have been denied of your critical insurance benefit, please feel free to contact us.
-Our consultations are free and we never change legal fees up front.
+Being denied critical illness benefits at time of need can be devastating to a policy holder.
+Uneasonable denials or unreasonable delay in payment could cause significantly heightened anxiety, stress, panic and financial ruin for many individual claimants and their families.
+If you have been denied your critical insurance benefit, please feel free to contact our critical illness lawyers in Hamilton serving Ontario.
+Our consultations are free and we never change legal fees up-front.
 Please call us at 905-333-8888 or fill in a contact form for more information.

 We’re here to help.
 Schedule a free consultation with one of our experienced lawyers today by filling out the form below, or call us at 1-833-4-LAWFIRM